Resources

 • Open Mountains – Inclusive outdoor adventure (ie: Winter 2023 – a 3 day backcountry camp focused on expanding on touring and ski mountaineering skills for QTBIPOC skiers and boarders, 16 years +).

-• Outpost Teen Camp – July 31-Aug 5 – REGISTER NOW!
-Camp Koolaree, Trail, BC: A week long camp celebrating 2SLGBTQIA+ youth and allies ages 14-17 in an inclusive, supportive, gender-inclusive camp.
+• Outpost Teen Camp Camp Koolaree, Trail, BC: A week long camp celebrating 2SLGBTQIA+ youth and allies ages 14-17 in an inclusive, supportive, gender-inclusive camp.

-• Summer Drag Camp July 4-7 and 10-14, 2023 REGISTER NOW!
-Granville Island, Vancouver, BC.
+• Summer Drag Camp Granville Island, Vancouver, BC.
 For ages 7-11 & 12-17 years.
 Led by some of Vancouver’s established and emerging drag artists, you’ll learn how to access your inner confidence, show your true colours, and maybe even let out that inner diva!

-• Troublemakers Film Project May 11-22 APPLY NOW!
-Vancouver: Aspiring young filmmakers + changemakers can participate in this free 7-session program to learn filmmaking skills and produce inspirational short documentaries about senior LGBT2Q+ troublemakers.
+• Troublemakers Film Project Vancouver: Aspiring young filmmakers + changemakers can participate in this free 7-session program to learn filmmaking skills and produce inspirational short documentaries about senior LGBT2Q+ troublemakers.

 • Girls Rock Camp Vancouver Fieldhouse – Year-round programming for girls and non-binary youth ages 8-17.
 We provide young women the opportunity to explore, access and create music with the guidance of positive mentors.